 It is not illegal to fit trackers to cars in the UK, however, much depends on the circumstances and your intentions.
 We have described some of the more common scenarios where trackers might be used below.

 Example 1: David is concerned that his wife might be cheating on him.
-He is worried that she might be seeing someone else during the evenings or while making the school run.
-David asks a private investigator to install a tracking device to his wife’s vehicle in order to see if she is being unfaithful to him. – In this case our client has a relationship with the subject and a justifiable reason to use a tracker.
+He asks a private investigator to install a tracking device to his wife’s vehicle to check if she's being unfaithful.
+This use is justified due to their existing relationship and genuine concern.

 As you can tell, much depends on the circumstances in each case, and often how the law is interpreted.
 In general, the following rules must always be observed when it comes to using GPS tracking devices in the UK: